MikeAbuko/cstProject/README.md

 5. Don't upload secrets.toml to GitHub! (it's already in .gitignore)

 **Note:** The AI still works with just HuggingFace (Week 10 setup), but adding Groq and SerpAPI (Week 11) makes it much better!

+---

+## Final Improvements Analytics

+Made the analytics page with real problem-solving insights:

+**Incidents Tab:**
+- Time chart showing when Phishing attacks spiked (not just counts!)
+- Calculates how many days each threat type takes to fix
+- Shows which high-severity incidents are still open (the backlog problem)

+**Tickets Tab:**
+- See which staff member has the most open tickets
+- Calculates average resolution time by person
+- Shows performance anomalies automatically

+**Datasets Tab:**
+- Recommends which big datasets should be archived (>100MB)
+- Shows which department uses the most storage
+- Checks for quality issues (weird file sizes)

+Now the charts don't just show data - they tell you what's wrong and what to fix!
+All the important findings show up in colored warning/information boxes.

+---